ananthakumaran/paisa/docs/src/accounts.md

 **paisa** makes lot of assumptions and expects you to follow the same naming convention.

+There are four types of account namely

+1. Assets
+1. Liabilities
+1. Income
+1. Expenses

+### Checking

+Your checking account should be named `Assets:Checking`.

 ### Assets

 All your assets should go under `Assets:`.
 The level of granularity is